lutijdxgod/hackathon_gym/README.md

 pip install -r requirements.txt

 4. Create .env file
 The example file is .env.example

+6. Create alembic.ini file
+The example file is alembic.ini.example

+7. Perform migrations
+alembic upgrade head

-5. Run the FastAPI Application
+8. Run the FastAPI Application
 To start the FastAPI app with Uvicorn, run:

 uvicorn app.main:app --reload The --reload flag automatically restarts the server when you make code changes.

-6. Open the Application
+9. Open the Application
 Once the server is running, open your browser and go to:

 http://127.0.0.1:8000/ You should see a welcome message.